mta-solutions/fsharp-data-validation/README.md

     // validate additional fields
     return { Username = un; (* set additional fields *) }
 }
 ```

-However, `withField` has an overload that allows you to pass a selector function.
+Alternatively, `withField` has an overload that allows you to pass a selector function.
-The selector is used to determine the fields name and value.
+The selector is used to determine the field's name and value.

 ```fsharp
 ...

 validation {